 - Physical therapist, who helps with mobility and relearning movement patterns, balance and walking

 - Speech and language pathologist, who helps the person improve communication skills and use assistive communication devices if necessary

-- Neuropsychologist or psychiatrist, who helps the person manage behaviors or learn coping strategies, provides talk therapy as needed for emotional and psychological well-being, and prescribes medication as needed
+- Neuropsychologist, who assesses cognitive impairment and performance, helps the person manage behaviors or learn coping strategies, and provides psychotherapy as needed for emotional and psychological well-being

 - Social worker or case manager, who facilitates access to service agencies, assists with care decisions and planning, and facilitates communication among various professionals, care providers and family members

 - Rehabilitation nurse, who provides ongoing rehabilitation care and services and who helps with discharge planning from the hospital or rehabilitation facility

 - Traumatic brain injury nurse specialist, who helps coordinate care and educates the family about the injury and recovery process